leeib3041/Lets-Use-Python/What_Is_Python.md

   2. You figured out whether or not to use a python environment.
 I will be using Miniconda

 Okay, here we go from the start:
+  1. Here is what my terminal looks like when I run all the commands I meantioned above.